Colleges & Universities

-Ontario's publicly-funded postsecondary education system is made up of 20 universities, 24 colleges of applied arts and technology and other facilities.
+Ontario's publicly assisted postsecondary education system is made up of 20 universities, 24 colleges of applied arts and technology and other facilities.
 We have some of the best programs, offered by renowned experts, in the world.

 Universities offer a complete range of programs in the arts and sciences, as well as graduate and professional programs.
 Colleges prepare students for careers in business, applied arts, technology, and health sciences.
 They also offer part-time and continuing education courses, apprenticeships and skills training programs.

 The following links will take you to information on the postsecondary choices available, the application process and eligibility for financial assistance.